aidanastridge/aidanastridge/README.md

 ## Hey!

-#### My name is Aidan Astridge and I am developer with a passion for Typescript and Python.
-Going to York University for Management Science, I fell in love with programming from statistics.
-Beyond this, I'm active on Instagram showing my passion for art, puzzles, and showing support Neurological disorders.
+##### My name is Aidan Astridge and I am developer with a passion for Typescript and Python.
+Going to York University for Management Science/Operations Research, I fell in love with programming.
+I'm also an artist art, puzzler, and a Neurological fighter.

 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?style=for-the-badge&logo=Instagram&logoColor=white)
 ](https://www.instagram.com/aidanastridge/)